Originally published November 7th, 2019

 This season marked a return trip to Hawk Lake Lodge, and this one was a special one.
 Along with the anticipation of amazing Walleye fishing, the crew was also able to meet up with a long-time fan of the show, Dustin Moncrief.
 At age 17, Dustin was diagnosed with a rare type of brain cancer.
 This diagnosis didn’t affect his love for the outdoors and, more specifically, fishing.
 And since it just so happens that Dustin lives right on Hawk Lake, it would be easy to pay him a visit in person.

 But for now, let’s talk fishing.

-Since Ang and Pete had fished Hawk Lake a couple of seasons ago, they had an idea as to first, what they were after, and second, the layout of the lake.
+Since Ang and Pete had fished Hawk Lake a couple of seasons ago, they had an idea as to, first, what they were after and, second, the layout of the lake.
 The main quarry of this trip was Walleye.
-As was said in the script of the show, “they were after true giants”!
+As was said during the show, “they were after true giants”!

 So many fish of over 26″ have been taken here in the past.
 Quite honestly, a 6 or 7 pounder doesn’t even warrant a high five… seriously!

 With big fish in mind, Angelo and Pete headed out on their adventure.